Sting stung by felled Baguio trees, drops venue of Manila concert

 On Friday, Oct.
 19, she announced on Facebook that Sting had dropped Arena as a venue and wrote: “Yes, efforts worked, it seems.
 Take note- there was that online petition first which Karlo Marko Altomonte initiated.
 It was followed by the PS182 US-based members and friend Pedro Jacobo's efforts to contact Sting and his agents here.
 These were followed up with more calls.
 In the end, Sting listened to the voice of the oppressed.
 He did it in regard to his concert in Kyrgyztan before.
 Let us support Sting always.”
 With reports from Maridol Ranoa-Bismark

 Login session has expired.
-Please to post a comment.
+Please sign in to post a comment.